awsdocs/aws-resource-access-manager-user-guide/doc_source/sdk-general-info.md

-# Using AWS Resource Access Manager with an AWS SDK<a name="sdk-general-info"></a>
+# Using AWS RAM with an AWS SDK<a name="sdk-general-info"></a>

 AWS software development kits \(SDKs\) are available for many popular programming languages\.
-Each SDK provides an API, code examples, and documentation that make it easier for developers to build applications in their preferred language\.
+Each SDK provides an API, code examples, and documentation that help developers to build applications in their preferred language\.

 | SDK documentation | Code examples |